-COUNSELING THEORY AND SKILL DEVELOPMENT
+COUNSELLING THEORY AND SKILL DEVELOPMENT

-This course is designed to build upon the theories, theology, models and skills involved in holistic, client-centered counseling.
+This course is designed to build upon the theories, theology, models and skills involved in holistic, client-centered counselling.
 Special emphasis will be placed on the practical application of the principles and skills learned during lectures through laboratory experiences and integrative assignments.
+This course will include a suicide intervention certificate.

-Prerequisite is Introduction to Psychology (PS3803).
+Prerequisite: Introduction to Psychology.